statiagov/gesmew/guides/content/developer/core/promotions.md

 ### Free Shipping

-When a `FreeShipping` action is undertaken, all shipments within the order have their prices negated.
+When a `FreeShipping` action is undertaken, all shipments within the inspection have their prices negated.
 Just like with prior actions, the eligibility of this promotion is checked again whenever a shipment changes.

 ### Create Line Items

-When a `CreateLineItem` action is undertaken, a series of line items are automatically added to the order, which may alter the order's price.
-The promotion with an action to add a line item can also have another action to add an adjustment to the order to nullify the cost of adding the product to the order.
+When a `CreateLineItem` action is undertaken, a series of line items are automatically added to the inspection, which may alter the inspection's price.
+The promotion with an action to add a line item can also have another action to add an adjustment to the inspection to nullify the cost of adding the establishment to the inspection.